edenlabllc/rmk/docs/commands.md

 #### list, l

-List available configurations for current tenant
+List available configurations for current project

-**--all, -a**: list all tenant configurations
+**--all, -a**: list all project configurations

 #### view, v